W-Kohlbeck/Surfs_Up/README.md

 1. Average water temperatures between the two months.
 2. Average rainfall between the two months.
-3. Average time of daylight.
+3. Average hours of daylight.

 With this additional information one should be able to make a good informed decision.